-Denali National Park is world famous for Mt.
-McKinley, at 20,320 feet, the tallest mountain in North America.
-Resulting from the massive collision occurring as the Pacific Ocean plate grinds its way beneath the North American continent, Mt.
-McKinley dwarfs the mountains surrounding it, reigning as the crown jewel of the Alaska Range.
-With numerous active glaciers pouring off its flanks, Mt.
-McKinley is still locked in the last ice age.
+Denali National Park is world famous for, the mountain that gave the Park its name - Denali - at 20,320 feet, the tallest mountain in North America.
+Resulting from the massive collision occurring as the Pacific Ocean plate grinds its way beneath the North American continent, Denali dwarfs the mountains surrounding it, reigning as the crown jewel of the Alaska Range.
+With numerous active glaciers pouring off its flanks, Denali is still locked in the last ice age.
 Containing over six million acres, Denali National Park was set aside to preserve not only the mountain itself, but the pristine alpine terrain in the surrounding lands.

 We have several rafting options available for visitors to the Denali Park area.
 With over 60 miles of river to choose from, the Nenana has peacefully calm, non-whitewater sections as well as large volume Class IV whitewater.

 Trips can vary in length from 2 hours whitewater thrillers through the Nenana Gorge to multi-day helicopter supported trips which launch within sight of the Nenana's source glaciers.

 For visitors on tight schedules, we have several half day and full day trips to choose from, with several departure times daily.

 For visitors desiring small groups and wilderness settings, we suggest taking an overnight trip, camping along the river as you go.
 On our overnight trips you can choose from several options.
 For visitors looking for the exotic, a 2-day/1-night helicopter supported raft trip putting in on the Yanert Fork of the Nenana is a must.
 For those on smaller budgets, we can still camp on the river, but can hold down costs by accessing the main fork of the Nenana by road.